 Map Fix is used with charts or maps.
 This system asks for a reference position in latitude/longitude, which you take from a marked location on the map.
 It then shows the present position as distance on the map from that reference point.

-For example, if it shows a distance of UP 4.00" and LEFT 0.50", you then measure up four inches and to the left a half-inch from the reference point on the map to find your location.
+For example, if it shows a distance of UP 4.00" and LEFT 0.50", you then measure up four inches and to the left a half-inch from the reference point to find your location on the map.

-To configure a map fix:
+Configure a map fix:

-To use this format, you need to follow these steps in order.
 First, take your map of the area and determine a reference latitude/longitude.
 (Please note that in order for this system to work, the latitude/longitude lines must be parallel with the edge of the map.
 USGS maps are parallel, others may not be.
 Also, this works better with smaller scale maps.)
 The reference position can be anywhere on the map, but the closer it is to your location, the smaller the numbers will be that you'll have to deal with.